-As discussed in CMVJ (2019), the fact that the Fed releases FOMC statements emerged after pressure from Congress in the early 1990s following a series of leaks.
+FOMC statements: As discussed in CMVJ (2019), the decision by the Fed to release FOMC statements emerged after pressure from Congress in the early 1990s following a series of leaks.
 The idea that announcements of policy decisions may help reduce leaks is a recurring theme in FOMC leak discussions.

-• Press conferences:

-Leaks may have also contributed to the introduction of press conferences after FOMC meetings.
-The first press conference was in April 2011, just two meetings after the most extensive discussion of leaks at FOMC meetings, according to the transcripts.
+Press conferences: Leaks may have also contributed to the introduction of press conferences after FOMC meetings.
+The first press conference was in April 2011, just two meetings after the most extensive discussion of leaks at FOMC meetings, according to the available transcripts.
 This discussion led to the FOMC's first "Policy on External Communications of Committee Participants".
-The first principle of the policy states "Committee participants will endeavor to enhance the public's understanding of monetary policy.
+The first principle of the policy refers to press conferences:

+Committee participants will endeavor to enhance the public's understanding of monetary policy.
 They are free to explain their individual views but are expected to do so in a spirit of collegiality and to refrain from characterizing the views of other individuals on the Committee.
-In explaining the rationale for announced Committee decisions, participants will draw on Committee communications and the Chairman's press conference remarks as appropriate."
+In explaining the rationale for announced Committee decisions, participants will draw on Committee communications and the Chairman's press conference remarks as appropriate.

 Initially the press conference started at 2:15 p.m., following the release of the FOMC meeting statement at 12:30 p.m.
 In March 2013, the statement release was moved to 2 p.m. with the press conference starting at 2:30 p.m.
-Bloomberg attributed this shift to leaks by FOMC members in the period before the press conference (which is part of the blackout period), with Bernanke reducing the time between the statement and the press conference to take control of the message:
+Bloomberg attributed this shift to leaks by FOMC participants in the period before the press conference (which is part of the blackout period), with Bernanke reducing the time between the statement and the press conference to take control of the message:

-"Bernanke Tightens Hold on Fed Message Against Hawks.
-Ben S. Bernanke is tightening his control of Federal Reserve communications to ensure investors hear his prostimulus message over the cacophony of more hawkish views from regional bank presidents.
-The Fed chairman, starting tomorrow, will cut the time between the release of post-meeting statements by the Federal Open Market Committee and his news briefings, giving investors less opportunity to misperceive the Fed's intent."5
+Bernanke Tightens Hold on Fed Message Against Hawks.
+Ben S. Bernanke is tightening his control of Federal Reserve communications to ensure investors hear his pro-stimulus message over the cacophony of more hawkish views from regional bank presidents.
+The Fed chairman, starting tomorrow, will cut the time between the release of post-meeting statements by the Federal Open